ephes/django_async/article_sorted.md

 really have to increase the number of workers, otherwise you'll run into an timeout) that your new middleware works in both cases.

-# Part II - Why Async
+# Part II - Why Async?

 Concurrency via async is such a big deal, because it has two main advantages over other approaches provided that your tasks are I/O bound: